Gil4390/ScrewThreadCalculator/README.md

 # ScrewThreadCalculator
 Screw Thread Calculator

-This program helps calculate the neccecary dimentions for Threading Screws
+This program helps calculate the necessary dimensions for Threading Screws